vitaliykreminskiy/vitaliykreminskiy/README.md

-⚡ Fun fact: An eagle can hunt down a young deer and fly away with it
+⚡ Fun fact: The average person walks the equivalent of five times around the world in their lifetime